Rajarshi12321/RAG_research/README.md

      conda create -p venv python=3.9 -y
      ```
     Note:
-    - It is important to use python=3.9 for proper use of LlamaIndex or else you would get unexpecterd errors
+    - It is important to use python=3.9 for proper use of Langchain or else you would get unexpecterd errors

 3. **Activate the Virtual Environment** (Optional)